Updated June 2026

 - Bend your knees slightly and hinge at the hips so your torso is at a 45-degree angle to the floor.

 - Pull the dumbbells towards your hips, squeezing your shoulder blades together.
-Do not lift your torso; the only movement should be through the arms.
+Don't lift your torso; the only movement should be through the arms.

 - Lower the dumbbells back to the starting position and repeat.